iterative/dvc.org/content/docs/command-reference/move.md

 We use `dvc add` to track a file with DVC, then we use `dvc move` to change its location.
 If target path already exists and is a directory, data file is moved with unchanged name into this folder.
-Note that the `data.csv.dvc` `.dvc` file is also moved.
+Note that the corresponding `.dvc` file `data.csv.dvc` is also moved.

 ```dvc
 $ tree